qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 ## Common to All Fn Layers
 * If on a layer a switch is not necessary so the following keys become themselves.
 * Left control is ANSI layer select.
+Basic conformist ANSI.
 * Left win is macroboard layer select.
 * Left alt is navigation layer select.
+You MUST be in this mode for **BQN**.

 ## ANSI Layer
 * Right control exchanged with function shift key as always.